Dusting off Old Bones: A Whale’s Tale

 The Museum's ambassador, of sorts, a fin whale specimen "swimming" in a glass pavilion, gets spruced up for soon-to-be arriving museum fans

-Jorge Velez-Juarbe, NHM’s Associate Curator of Marine Mammals and a whale expert, thought the Pavilion’s majestic resident, the skeleton of a Northern Pacific fin whale, Balaenoptera physalus velifera, was due for a little spring-cleaning, too.
+Jorge Velez-Juarbe, NHM’s Associate Curator of Marine Mammals and a whale expert, thought the Pavilion’s majestic resident, the skeleton of a Northern Pacific fin whale, Balaenoptera physalus velifera, was due for a little spruce up, too.
 After all, the much-marveled-at leviathan, suspended in a dive position above the North Entrance, is our museum’s ambassador, of sorts.

 But how does one expertly brush the dust off the 200-plus bones of the second largest animal species on Earth?
 That’s one feat no one had attempted since the whale began its mid-air plunge in the summer of 2013, the year that the towering Pavilion surrounded by gardens was unveiled for the Museum’s 100th anniversary party.

 Paleontological Aerial Artistry

 The first order of whale-cleaning business was the commandeering of a boom lift.
 The solid contraption, commonly used by movie crews to record scenes, was the best bet to hoist his colleague Vertebrate Paleontology Preparator James Preston up high enough to get him close to the 63-foot long specimen.
 The building and operations staff happened to have one handy they were using for another purpose, so the mammalogy maintenance duo were in luck.
 Then, it was the matter of selecting the appropriate cleaning implements.

 “The approach, at first, was to use the leaf blower, but wasn’t working with the dust bunnies,” said Velez-Juarbe.
 They had to switch up the tools and swap the blower for a feather duster.
 “It was dusty.
 I can tell you that!
 At some point, it looked like it was snowing.”